 Phase 2: Venturing into Home Computing (1975-1982)

 The first foray was the Atari 2600, launched in 1977.
-Known originally as the Atari VCS (Video Computer System), the Atari 2600 was a groundbreaking creation that shifted the paradigm of home gaming.
-Unlike previous home consoles that were limited to a single built-in game, the 2600 allowed interchangeable ROM cartridges.
+Known originally as the Atari VCS (Video Computer System), the The Atari 2600 was a groundbreaking creation that shifted the paradigm of home gaming.
+Unlike previous home consoles limited to a single built-in game, the 2600 allowed interchangeable ROM cartridges.
 This meant that users could enjoy a vast array of games on the same console, ushering in a new era of flexibility and choice in home entertainment.

 While the 2600 was primarily a gaming console, its design embodied the ethos of home computing.
-Its architecture was a precursor to the personal computer, introducing many households to the concept of user-controlled software.
+Its architecture was a precursor to the personal computer, introducing many households to user-controlled software.
 The 2600 leveraged the MOS Technology 6507, a variant of the 6502 microprocessor, which would soon become ubiquitous in the home computer revolution.

 Yet, it was in 1979 that Atari’s home computing vision truly materialized with the release of the Atari 400 and 800 models.
 These machines were no mere game consoles.
 Equipped with the more powerful MOS 6502 processor, a full keyboard ( membrane for the 400 and typewriter-style for the 800), and up to 48KB of RAM, they were bona fide personal computers.